 According to my Mom, there is a child living inside me, refusing to grow up…hahaha.

-No wonder she says that as often as she does coz I enjoy candies and costumes just as much as any little kid out there…lol
+No wonder she says that as often as she does coz I enjoy candies and costumes just as much as any little kid out there…lol.

-One of my favorite part of Halloween is shopping at the candy aisle of stores…
+One of my favorite part of Halloween is shopping for candies.

-Seriously… the candies they get this time of the year are freakin AMAZING!!!!
+Seriously, the candies they get this time of the year are freakin AMAZING!!!!

 All sorts of COLORFUL candies…. yellow, orange, black!

-TIP: Do not use white frosting!
+Do not use white frosting!
 Make sure your icing is dark in color or use chocolate frosting coz black licorice leaves black stains and they show through the cracks between the licorice.

 Start sticking your black Twizzlers all around the cake.
-I had to cut my twizzlers in half to match the height of the cake.
+I had to cut my Twizzlers in half to match the height of the cake.
 You may need to do that too.

 Wrap a bright orange ribbon around the cake to hold Twizzlers in place.
 Without this ribbon, some of my Twizzlers were falling over.

+If you liked this Halloween Twizzler cake and want to make another type of candy cake, you can make my Kit Kat cake.
 I covered it in fruits BUT for Halloween, you can cover it in yellow/orange candies instead of berries and use a spooky ribbon instead of a fancy one.

 Well, that’s all for today.